bigboyortiz/edgecli/README.md

-# edgecli
+# EdgeCLI

-This is a forked and continued project from edgeci (https://www.npmjs.com/package/edgeci)
+This is a forked project from `@rmfaustino/edgecli` (https://github.com/globe-rmfaustino/edgecli)